Traveler in Brazil checking phone with eSIM signal but slow internet

 In Brazil:

-• Vivo usually provides the strongest nationwide coverage
+• Vivo often provides the strongest nationwide coverage

-• TIM may be weaker outside urban areas
+• TIM may vary more outside urban areas

-If connection is unstable, manually switching networks usually helps.
+If connection is unstable, manually switching networks often helps.

 Contact support if: